MateuszJanduraUszu/mjmem/docs/reference/pool_allocator/pool_allocator-deallocate.md

 ## Remarks

 When called, the allocator first checks if the memory block comes from the associated resource.
-If so, it either creates a new list node to represent the deallocated block or merges it with an adjacent block if contiguous/ Otherwise, there is no visible result.
+If so, it either creates a new list node to represent the deallocated block or merges it with an adjacent block if contiguous.
+Otherwise, there is no visible result.

 ## Requirements